tarides/okra/docs/engineers-manual.md

   - Add support for including only specified KR IDs [#5](https://github.com/MagnusS/okra/issues/5)
 ```

-To prepare the final report, the work items under `Activity` should be moved to `Last week` under the right workitem and time should be added (`<X>` should be replaced with a multiple of `0.5`).
+To prepare the final report, the work items under `Activity` should be moved to `Last week` under the right objective and time should be added (`<X>` should be replaced with a multiple of `0.5`).
 Additional context can also be added here.

 ```md
 # Last Week